HussienAlidinar/mednoise/paper/paper.md

 The design of `mednoise` lends the package immense potential. mednoise can be easily integrated into any workflow, high-performance computing network, and even medical imaging tools themselves.
 With its open and highly tuneable structure, this package is useful to almost any usecase related to medical image research.

 `mednoise` is designed as a tool for pipelines and workflow management systems that rely on medical image metadata (or at least the analysis of that metadata).
-It aims to create a future of medical imaging that is more accessible and utilizable in the constantly evolving field of medical technology.
+It aims to create a future of medical imaging that is more accessible and utilizable in the constantly evolving field of bioinformatics.

 # Example
 The following example demonstrates the processing of an ultrasound image with `mednoise`, specifically its `branch` algorithm.
 The example